 Swabs specially designed for stool sample collection should carry proof of testing for bacteria recovery performance.
 No chemicals should be added to the swab tip fibers, as this may impact diagnosis.
 The use of medical grade plastics for fecal swab handles and transport vials ensures the safe transport of potentially infectious materials.

-The accuracy of your test results depends upon close attention to proper test procedure.
+The accuracy of your test results depends upon close attention to the proper testing procedure.
 To use a fecal swab appropriately, follow the directions below.

-2. Peel open sterile pouch and remove the vial of medium and swab.
+Peel open the sterile pouch and remove the vial of medium and swab.
 Do not touch the swab tip.

-7. Replace and secure the vial cap.
-Shake secured vial to assure sample is uniformly diluted.
+Replace and secure the vial cap.
+Shake the secured vial to ensure the sample is uniformly diluted.

 For complete directions and guidance on how to collect and transport a stool sample, download our guide.